 Our residency program strictly adheres to ACGME residency work hour limits both because it’s required and because we believe it’s best for the health of our residents and our residents’ patients.
 On busier rotations, residents are released from post-call responsibilities that would keep them past their designated work hour limits.
 Because of our night float system, many of our rotations have little or no call responsibility.
 This allows the residents to be well rested.

 Our Didactic Curriculum has been overhauled over the past year.
-To protect educational time and enhance our residents' learning, we recently transitioned to a weekly 2.5 hour block didactic series on Wednesday afternoons, for which all of our residents are excused from their other clinical duties to attend.
+To protect educational time and enhance our residents' learning, we recently transitioned to a weekly 2.5 hour block didactic series on Wednesday afternoons, for which all of our residents are excused from their other clinical duties to attend and which showcases some of the most innovative teaching methods in residency education.
 In addition, during noontime on the other days of the week, residents participate in hospital Grand Rounds, shorter teaching sessions (such as senior resident-led "Chalk Talks"), committee meetings, Balint group, res-fac meetings, intern support group, and our Behavioral Science didactic series.
 Didactic and interactive sessions are taught by our Family Medicine faculty and by visiting subspecialists.
 Journal clubs and morbidity and mortality (M&M) conferences occur monthly.
 Residents are not scheduled for work responsibilities during these educational sessions and are expected to attend unless they are attending to an urgent patient care need such as a code or delivery.
 In addition, throughout the year, residents are relieved from work responsibilities to attend a series of class-specific small group Behavioral Science workshops covering various topics.

 Our curriculum is designed to address the needs of our urban, underinsured, multicultural and medically underserved community.
 Different educational modalities used in our residency program include the following: 1) traditional clinical experiences in the hospital and outpatient settings; 2) experiential learning in chronic illness care (through facilitation of group visits, planned visits, and panel management), 3) self-directed learning via electronic educational resources available through the O'Connor and Stanford Medical Libraries, 4) use of models for procedural training, 5) simulation-based learning (i.e, mock codes), 6) traditional didactic lectures, small-group seminars and workshops incorporating Active Learning Methods, 7) direct observation and feedback of clinical encounters by medical and behavioral science faculty, and 8) a structured quality improvement curriculum that exposes residents to core concepts of continuous quality improvement and population management.